Yupitee/kaposti/README.md

 Kaposti is a FOSS, local 2 player Android game.
 It is aviable under GPLv3.
-Feel free to use it and modify.
+This is Android Eclipse (ADT) project.
+Feel free to use it!
-It's my first app on Android.